aslansutu/traefik-with-docker-compose/traefik/readme.md

 ### Run

 To run, edit the lines inside `traefik.yml` to include your email.
-Also edit `docker-compose.yml` to add your own domain name that will get routed.
-Afterwards run `docker compose up -d` and then navigate to said domain name.
+Also copy `sample.env` as `.env` and edit the variable to reflect your own domain name that will get routed.
+Afterwards run `docker compose up -d` and then navigate to said url.
+When running for the first time, it may take a moment for the certificates to generate.

 ### What Will Happen